-- Adding half a spoon of table salt may help preventing the eggs from cracking.
+- You may add half a teaspoon of table salt to help prevent the eggs from cracking.
 For the same reason, it's better to use eggs that aren't taken straight out of the fridge.

-- Be generous with the amount of water: inserting the egg lowers the temperature, we want to be sure we're at the boiling point!
-Once the eggs are in the water, start a timer.
+- Be generous with the amount of water; inserting the egg lowers the temperature, we want to be sure we're at the boiling point!
+Once the eggs are in the water, start the timer.

 The science behind the boiling of an egg

-When we place the eggs in hot water the, eggs get warmer.
-The heat of water warms shells of eggs and then their interior.
-The eggs consist of white and yolk.
-A soft-boiled egg has firm white and runny yolk.
-Both whites and yolk coagulate, change from liquids to gels in hot water.
-However, whites coagulate at slightly lower temperatures then yolk.
-So for a soft-boiled egg, we should warm the egg to a temperature when whites have already thickened and yolks not quite yet.
+When we place anything in hot water it gets warmer, eggs included.
+The water begins by warming the shells of the eggs and then their interior, which consists of the white which surrounds the yolk.
+A soft-boiled egg should have a firm white and a runny yolk.
+While both the white and yolk coagulate (change from liquids to gels) in hot water, the white coagulates at a slightly lower temperatures than the yolk.
+So, for a soft-boiled egg, we should heat the egg to a temperature where the white have already thickened but the yolk has not.
 The calculator assumes that we get a perfect soft-boiled egg when it reaches a temperature of 65C (149F).
-So how much time does it take to heat an egg to such temperature?
+So how much time does it take to heat an egg to this temperature?

-Once eggs are in the water, the shell has a temperature of the boiling water.
-The heat then starts to spread through an egg.
+As soon as the eggs are in water, the shell's temperature quickly reaches that of the boiling water.
+The heat then starts to spread throughout the egg.
 This process is controlled by a heat diffusion equation which depends on two parameters: the heat conductivity and heat capacity.
-The heat conductivity specifies how quickly the heat spreads, while the heat capacity tells us how much heat do we need to warm up the substance by one degree.
-From the heat diffusion equation, we can find a time
+The heat conductivity specifies how quickly the heat spreads, while the heat capacity tells us how much heat we need to warm up the substance by one degree.
+From the heat diffusion equation, we can estimate the time

 t when the temperature between the white and yolk reaches our 65C.
-That's when we stop warming the eggs.
-Because the whites are still at a noticeably higher temperature (the shell has a temperature of 100C/212F) even if we take the eggs out of the water, there will be still some heat transferred from whites to the yolk, and the yolk might coagulate.
-That's why we should cool down the eggs immediately after taking the eggs out of the water - we want to stop the boiling process.
+That's when we stop heating the eggs.
+Because the white is still at a noticeably higher temperature (the shell has a temperature of 100C/212F) even if we take the eggs out of the water, there will still be some heat transferred from the white to the yolk, meaning the yolk might coagulate.
+That's why we should cool down our eggs immediately after taking the eggs out of the water - so we stop the boiling process.

-Tis the tempreature in the region between whites and yolk.
+Tis the temperature in the region between whites and yolk,

 For a soft-boiled egg, the temperature

-T should be 65 degrees Celsius (149 F).
-And that's the value set in our calculator.
+T should be 65 degrees Celsius (149 F), so that's the value set in our calculator.
 For a hard-boiled egg, the temperature inside the egg should be higher, so the yolk coagulates.
-However, it cannot be too high because then the sulfur in whites reacts with the iron in the yolks and creates the greenish ferrous sulfide covering the yolk.
+However, it cannot be too high because then the sulfur in the white reacts with the iron in the yolk and creates the greenish ferrous sulfide covering the yolk.
 To avoid it we should keep the temperature